YKW-Modding/Yamba/README.md

 ### How time works

 There is a value for the time that can be between 0 and 65535.
-For some strange reason, while that could've just been it, that huge range only spans a quarter of the possible times.Immediately after the value, there is another value that is always 1, 2, 3 or 4.
+For some strange reason, while that could've just been it, that huge range only spans a quarter of the possible times.

+Immediately after the value, there is another value that is always 1, 2, 3 or 4.
 1 is morning to midday, 2 is midday to night, 3 is night to midnight and 4 is midnight to morning.

 ## Credits